ptnerd/currency-converter/README.md

 * Axios
 * Chalk (just for code debug and terminal print) :)
 * CMD-ENV
-* Selectize
+* Bootstrap
 * JQuery

 **Status**
 * Working on error handling;
 * Application deployed using Heroku at https://i-coin.herokuapp.com;
-* Added simplified version of Selectize.js https://github.com/selectize/selectize.js
+* Working on the UI improvement.
+Currently Applying SCSS & Bootstrap

 **Problems**
-* UI Improvement...
+* Environment Vairiables - FIXED;
 * About Page breaks on smaller displays
-* Environment Vairiables - FIXED;
 * jQuery is need in order for Selectize to work, for now I am using the online CDN lib
 * if the value entered is using a float number using comma (,) NaN will be returned;
 - But in the UI the user will see the error 'Please enter a valid number value';